About the Spectral Toolbox

 Legend (melody morphed into the multiphonics #4)

-Shred, Magic Traveller, Lighthouse: This is a live performance of the three pieces: Shred is from 0:00-3:18, Magic Traveller is from 3:18-06:26, and Lighthouse is from 06:26 - end.
+Shred, Magic Traveller, Lighthouse: This is a live performance of three pieces: Shred is from 0:00-3:18, Magic Traveller is from 3:18-06:26, and Lighthouse is from 06:26 – end.
 Performance by Andrew Milne (Thummers), Anthony Prechtl (QWERTY keyboard and oud), Aki Tulikari (drums), at the Music Mind Technology Concert, Jyväskylä University, April 22nd 2008.
-Studio versions of these pieces are in preparation.

 Download